Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 - Some information about the user:

-  - Its firstname and lastname (Those values could be used to prefill the field during device creation)
+  - Its firstname and lastname (Those values could be used to prefill the human handle during device creation)
   - An identifier for the user (email)

     The service needs to verify that the user has access to the email (using a code or sending a link to continue the process).